turretcss/turretcss/docs/utilities.md

   </table>
 </div>

-## Positioning
+## Position

-Utility classes can be used to position elements easily, each position utility class is `position: absolute;` and allows for either absolute positioning or using `@gutter` spacing by adding the `gutter` class to any position class
+Utility classes can be used to position elements easily, each position utility class is `position: absolute;` with top/right/bottom/left properties

 <div class="table-responsive">
   <table>